music-encoding/music-encoding.github.io/_tutorials/100_structure/100_Structure.md

 ---
 layout: tutorials
 type: tutorial
-name: "Basic 100: XML and MEI"
+name: "XML basics and minimal MEI structure"
 fullname: "A short tutorial about the basics of XML & MEI"
 data: "100_structure.json"
 ---